core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {{Section 2.8 of RFC7959}} specifies how a client can use block-wise transfer (Block2 Option) in a multicast GET request to limit the size of the initial response of each server.
 Consistent with {{Section 2.5 of RFC8132}}, the same can be done with a multicast FETCH request.

 The client has to use unicast for any further request, separately addressing each different server, in order to retrieve more blocks of the resource from that server, if any.
-Also, a server (member of a targeted CoAP group) that needs to respond to a multicast request with a particularly large resource can use block-wise transfer (Block2 Option) at its own initiative, to limit the size of the initial response.
+Also, a server (member of a targeted CoAP group) that needs to respond to a group request with a particularly large resource can use block-wise transfer (Block2 Option) at its own initiative, to limit the size of the initial response.
 Again, a client would have to use unicast for any further requests to retrieve more blocks of the resource.

-A solution for multicast block-wise transfer using the Block1 Option is not specified in {{RFC7959}} nor in the present document.
-Such a solution would be useful for multicast FETCH/PUT/POST/PATCH/iPATCH requests, to efficiently distribute a large request payload as multiple blocks to all members of a CoAP group.
+A solution for group/multicast block-wise transfer using the Block1 Option is not specified in {{RFC7959}} nor in the present document.
+Such a solution would be useful for group FETCH/PUT/POST/PATCH/iPATCH requests, to efficiently distribute a large request payload as multiple blocks to all members of a CoAP group.
 Multicast usage of Block1 is non-trivial due to potential message loss (leading to missing blocks or missing confirmations), and potential diverging block size preferences of different members of the CoAP group.

 {{I-D.ietf-core-new-block}} specifies an alternative method for CoAP block-wise transfer.
 It specifies that "servers MUST ignore multicast requests that contain the Q-Block2 Option".

-## Transport ## {#sec-transport}
+## Transport Protocols ## {#sec-transport}
-In this document only UDP is considered as a transport protocol, both over IPv4 and IPv6.
-Therefore, {{RFC8323}} (CoAP over TCP, TLS, and WebSockets) is not in scope as a transport for group communication.
+In this document UDP, both over IPv4 and IPv6, is considered as the default transport protocol for CoAP group communication.

 ### UDP/IPv6 Multicast Transport ### {#sec-udptransport}
 CoAP group communication can use UDP over IPv6 as a transport protocol, provided that IPv6 multicast is enabled.
 IPv6 multicast MAY be supported in a network only for a limited scope.
 For example, {{sec-rpl}} describes the potential limited support of RPL for multicast, depending on how the protocol is configured.